jrawbits/VE-Installer/www/index.md

 After installing R 3.5.1 and downloading the VE Installer from the link at the top, unzip the folder to the destination folder of your choice.

-To complete the installation and start VisionEval, you can follow one of the following procedures.
+To complete the installation and start VisionEval, do the following:

-1. If you installed R for all users (i.e. as administrator), navigate to the destination folder and follow these steps:
-   - Double-click Install-VisionEval.bat and follow the instruction
-   - Double-click RunVisionEval.RData to launch R running VisionEval
-   - You will see <tt>"Welcome to VisionEval!"</tt> at the end of the R startup message stream if everything went well.

-1. If you have not installed R for all users (i.e. without administrator privileges), you can do the steps manually:
-   - Start R / RStudio
+   1. Start R / RStudio
-   - Use File / Change dir... to navigate to the destination folder (where you unzipped the installer)
+   1. Use File / Change dir... to navigate to the destination folder (where you unzipped the installer)
-   - Enter the following instructions one by one in the R command window:
+   1. Enter (or copyA) the following instructions one by one in the R command window:

      <tt>source("Install-VisionEval.R")</tt><br/>
      <tt>load("RunVisionEval.Rdata")</tt>

-   - You will see <tt>"Welcome to VisionEval!"</tt> at the end of the R startup message stream if everything went well.
+   1. - You will see <tt>"Welcome to VisionEval!"</tt> at the end of the R startup message stream if everything went well.

 Once you have been welcomed to VisionEval, you can follow the instructions under "Running VE Models" on the
 <a href="https://github.com/VisionEval/VisionEval/wiki/Getting-Started">Getting Started</a> page.